microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationconditionsapplications-delete-includeapplications.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Remove or unlink an application from an external identities self-service sign up user flow that's represented bby an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
+Remove or unlink an application from an external identities self-service sign up user flow that's represented by an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
 This disables the authentication experience that's defined by the user flow for the application.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).